MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy.md

 ## Verify the deployment

 On an Azure AD joined device that has the MDM policies configured:
-- Open a web browser and to go to https://mopriadiscoveryservice-\<tenant-name\>.msappproxy.net/mcs/services.
+- Open a web browser and to go to https://mopriadiscoveryservice-*tenant-name*.msappproxy.net/mcs/services.
 - You should see the JSON text describing the set of functionality of this endpoint.
 - Go to **Settings** > **Devices** > **Printers & scanners**.
     - Click on **Add printer or scanner**.
-    - You should see a "Search for cloud printers" (or "Search for printers in my organization" on more recent Windows 10 machine) link.
+    - You should see a "Search for cloud printers" (or "Search for printers in my organization" on a more recent Windows 10 machine) link.
     - Click on the link.
     - Click the “Please select a search location” link.
         - You should see the device location hierarchy.